 At HRP we offer tailor-made promotional services that match your music with the best fitting radio formats.
 Whether you are signed or an independent artist, our staff has the experience and knowledge necessary to navigate the ever-changing, complex music marketplace.
 We stay in constant contact with radio programmers to ensure that your music is heard by the right people.

 We work with a variety of radio formats (see below) and provide our clients with weekly reports and metrics for a comprehensive overview of how your music is performing.
-Some of the industry monitored websites we utilize are Nielsen BDS/Billboard and Mediabase.

 Contemporary Hit Radio (CHR)